LuciaOt/python_industrial_automation/Homework_3/readme.md

 > Replace `{password}` with your `.env` value.

-Once in the MongoDB shell, you can run:
+Once in the MongoDB shell, you can run (based on what you want to see):

 ```javascript
 use welding_db